razorpay/blade/packages/blade/src/components/Collapsible/_decisions/decisions.md

 Doesn't support ❌

 - `isFullWidth` - can visually break UI
-- `onClick`, `isLoading` - using `onClick` will break built-in interactions (unless we provide additional hooks), `onChange` should already provide a way for users to listen-in on `Collapsible` state.
+- `onClick`, `isLoading` - using `onClick` will break built-in interactions (unless we provide additional hooks), `onExpandChange` should already provide a way for users to listen-in on `Collapsible` state.
 This might have usage for async with `isLoading` in the future but for now not exposing the prop
 - `type` - will be `button` always

 ### CollapsibleLink